kununu/elasticsearch/README.md

  - filter (corresponds with [Term-level queries](https://www.elastic.co/guide/en/elasticsearch/reference/master/term-level-queries.html))
  - search (corresponds with [Full text queries](https://www.elastic.co/guide/en/elasticsearch/reference/master/full-text-queries.html))

 Within those two groups, all instances have the same interface.
-For instance, the syntax for writing a `Terms` query is the same as for writing a `GeoShape` query; `QueryStringQuery` works the same as a `Match` query, etc.
+For instance, the syntax for writing a `Terms` query is the same as for writing a `GeoShape` query; `QueryStringQuery` works the same as a `MatchQuery`, etc.

 Example:
 ````php